sailingbikeruk/log4j-file-search/README.md

 ## Forest-Search-Log4j.ps1

 An amended script to gather all windows servers from all domains.
-I needed to eb an Enterprise Admin and the script then runs under this user contaxt.
-Be aware of this iof you use it.
+I needed to be an Enterprise Admin and the script then ran under this user contaxt.
+Be aware of this if you use it.
 Everything else is the same.